TypeChecked/numerology/README.md

 prove faster than `TNat` which relies on recursing on `Sum`.

 Unfortunately this was not the case. `MNat` reaches approx 10^20 * 10^20 (worst-case integers) before failing.
 About the square root of `TNat`'s limit.

+When paired with the approach in [symbology](), this encoding would compile primality testing typeclasses in trivial time.